Kenya Safari & Swimming 2026: Masai Mara, Lodges & Diani Beach

 When is the best time to go on a Kenyan safari?

-The absolute peak season for safaris in the Masai Mara is July to October, if the Great Migration takes place, and millions of wildebeest, zebras, and antelopes cross the Mara River.
-The animals then congregate at the waterholes, and the sightings are legendary.
-Alternatively, it's worth January to MarchSignificantly fewer tourists, cheaper lodge prices, clear visibility for photography, and wildlife is easily spotted through the short grass.
-The long rainy season from April to June is less recommended – some lodges close, some tracks are impassable, but it's the Green Season with spectacular landscapes.
+The absolute peak season for safaris in the Masai Mara is from July to October, when the Great Migration takes place and millions of wildebeest, zebras, and antelopes cross the Mara River.
+The animals congregate at the waterholes, and the sightings are legendary.
+Alternatively, January to March is a good option: significantly fewer tourists, lower lodge prices, clear visibility for photography, and the wildlife is easily spotted through the short grass.
+The long rainy season from April to June is less advisable – some lodges close, some tracks become impassable, but it is the green season with spectacular landscapes.

 Do you need a visa for Kenya?